-In 2015 KU joined the Open Textbook Network, an alliance of higher education institutions committed to improving access, affordability, and academic success through the use of open textbooks.
-The OTN manages the Open Textbook Library, a collection of over 600 open textbooks, many of which have been reviewed by disciplinary faculty at member institutions.
-As of 2019, the OTN remains a vital partner in expanding OER efforts at KU.
+In 2015 KU joined the Open Textbook Network, which in 2020 rebranded as the Open Education Network, an alliance of higher education institutions committed to improving access, affordability, and academic success through the use of open textbooks.
+The OEN manages the Open Textbook Library, a collection of over 850 open textbooks, many of which have been reviewed by disciplinary faculty at member institutions.
+As of 2021, the OEN remains a vital partner in expanding OER efforts at KU.

 OpenStax Institutional Partner Program